tkmxqrdxddd/logviewer-systemd/CONTRIBUTING.md

-This program was fully made by me, there is no contributor.
+This program was fully made by me, there is no contributor other than myself.